kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 ## Persistent Volume Use Guide

-After rook opeartor and rook ceph cluster are installed, this chapter provides examples of using Block Storage, Filesystem Storage and Object Storage.
+After rook operator and rook ceph cluster are installed, this chapter provides examples of using Block Storage, Filesystem Storage and Object Storage.

 ### Block Storage Class Configuration